 Myth No. 5: Leaders must be extroverted

-This misconception often stems from a misunderstanding of what it means to be introverted or extroverted.
-Often, these terms are used to describe how outgoing someone is or isn’t; extroversion is often associated with being gregarious, talkative, and confident, while introversion is often synonymous with shy or withdrawn.
-That’s only part of the story, though.
+While it’s often the case that leaders tend to be more outgoing, it’s not always true.
+When comparing introverted versus extroverted, these terms are often used to describe how outgoing someone is or isn’t; extroversion being associated with gregarious, talkative and confident, while introversion being synonymous with shy or withdrawn.

-Whether you are introverted or extroverted actually has more to do with how you process and work through information, and less to do with how you behave in social situations.
-Extroverts tend to work through things by talking about them; they seek others’ insights and input, and reach conclusions in a more outward manner.
-Introverts, on the other hand, tend to process ideas and conflict internally, and carefully consider their position with less input from others.
+These characteristics actually have more to do with how information is processed and less to do with behavior in social situations.
+Extroverts tend to talk things through and aren’t afraid to seek others’ guidance and input to reach conclusions in a more outwardly manner.
+Introverts, however, tend to process ideas and conflict inwardly, carefully considering their position more independently from others.